lmburns/dotfiles/README.md

-cf                         Create lazily loaded Functions cfile                      copy contents of file to clipboard chpwd_ls                   func ran on every cd codeline                   get specific lang lines colorized delta                      delta variable column width side by side deploy-code docka                      select a docker container to start and attach to dockrm                     select a docker container to remove dockrmi                    select a docker image or images to remove docks                      select a running docker container to stop exchange                   swap files fbd                        cd to selected parent directory fcd                        change directories with fzf fcd-zle                    change directories with fzf fcq                        use copyq to copy clipboard with fzf fcs                        get git commit sha fed                        open the selected file with the default editor fenv                       search environment vars with fzf
+cf                         Create lazily loaded Functions cfile                      copy contents of file to clipboard chpwd_ls                   func ran on every cd
+@chwpd_dir-history-var     helper function for per-dir-hist codeline                   get specific lang lines colorized delta                      delta variable column width side by side deploy-code dkill                      interactively kill process with dmenu docka                      select a docker container to start and attach to dockrm                     select a docker container to remove dockrmi                    select a docker image or images to remove docks                      select a running docker container to stop exchange                   swap files
+_ex_cmd                    Helper for vbindkey (taken from marlonrichert) fbd                        cd to selected parent directory fcd                        change directories with fzf fcd-zle                    change directories with fzf fcq                        use copyq to view clipboard history fcs                        get git commit sha fed                        open the selected file with the default editor fenv                       search environment vars with fzf